apache/apex-core/dimension_computation_store.md

-## Use cases
+## Use Cases
 Consider the case of a digital advertisement publisher who is receiving hundreds of thousands of click events every second.
 Looking at the history of individual clicks and impressions doesn't tell the publisher much about what is going on with their users and advertisements.
 A useful technique the publisher may try is to look at the total number of clicks and impressions that happened every second, minute, hour, and day.
 Such a technique would be helpful for finding global trends in their system, but it may not provide enough granularity to take action on more localized trends.
 For example, looking at the total clicks and impressions for a particular advertiser, a particular geographical area, or a combination of the two could provide some actionable insight.
 We shall use this example to demonstrate the Dimension Computation and Dimensions Store functionality in rest of the tutorial.

 ## Architecture

-Dimensions Computation contains with 4 apex operators working in sync, viz.
-Dimensions Computation, Dimensions Store, Query and Query Result.
-Following diagram shows a general DAG for a complete Dimensions Computation application.
+Dimensions Computation requires 4 apex operators working in sync: Dimensions Computation, Dimensions Store, Query, and Query Result.
+The following diagram shows a general DAG for a complete Dimensions Computation application.

 Individual operators takes up following responsibilities:

 #### DimensionsComputation
 This operator works only with incremental aggregates.
-The incoming data stream is expected to contains tuples which are Plan Old Java Object (POJO) having the data to be used for aggregations.
+The incoming data stream is expected to contain tuples which are Plan Old Java Objects (POJO)s, which have the data to be used for aggregations.
-Based on [configuration](#configuration) provided, DimensionsComputation operator will apply incremental aggregators on the value set of the tuple data within a boundary of an application window.
-After application window is over the aggregate value is reset to calculate the fresh new aggregates.
+Based on the provided [configuration](#configuration), the DimensionsComputation operator will apply incremental aggregators on the value set of the tuple data within a boundary of an application window.
+After the application window is over the aggregate value is reset to calculate the fresh new aggregates.
 Thus, there are discrete Aggregates generated by DimensionsComputation operator for every application window.
 This output then further goes to DimensionStore (labeled as Store in [DAG](#dag)) for calculating cumulative aggregates.

 #### DimensionsStore
 This operator takes discrete aggregates generates by DimensionsComputation operator and generates cumulative aggregates.
-As the aggregates generated by DimensionsComputation operator are essentially the incremental aggregate, the sum of multiple such aggregates can provide cumulative aggregates as follows:
+As the aggregates generated by the DimensionsComputation operator are essentially the incremental aggregate, the sum of multiple such aggregates can provide cumulative aggregates as follows:

 ```
 SUM1 = SUM(Value11, Value12, ...)